 It was a difficult decision to make and I had my leave approved for 2 weeks which I need to clear them.
 Staying at home for 2 weeks without doing anything would drive me insane as I’ve been working from home for quite some time now.

 During this trip, I’ve maintained Covid-19 SOPs all the time and sanitized my hands regularly before touching any parts of my body and remained vigilant.
-Since it was a solo trip, I’ve reduced the risk by avoiding gathering, meeting fellow riders and most of the time, all the places I went to has less/no tourist.
+Since it was a solo trip, I’ve reduced the risk by avoiding gathering, and meeting fellow riders and most of the time, all the places I went to had fewer/no tourists.

-If you think I shouldn’t have travelled during the pandemic, think again about the economy, especially those places who have been relying heavily on tourists for the source of their income.
-Thousands of people have lost their job when their company downsized/ceased operations, some are struggling to provide for their families.
+If you think I shouldn’t have travelled during the pandemic, think again about the economy, especially those places that have been relying heavily on tourists for the source of their income.
+Thousands of people have lost their job when their companies downsized/ceased operations, some are struggling to provide for their families.

-Yes, we are all in the same (Covid-19) storm but not on the same boat.
+Yes, we are all in the same (Covid-19) storm but not in the same boat.
 Some have yachts, some have sampan but some are also drowning.
-I am just playing my small part by supporting local businesses and also do what I’m passionate about.
+I am just playing my small part by supporting local businesses and also doing what I’m passionate about.

-Without travellers spending locally, people may get depressed when they can no longer make their ends meet and the social issues could have be even deadlier than the pandemic.
+Without travellers spending locally, people may get depressed when they can no longer make ends meet and the social issues could have been even deadlier than the pandemic.

 I also did a Covid-19 test 12 days after my trip and it was negative.